DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 Our initial analysis of the data reveals Irish Early Childhood Educators have mixed feelings about the use of digital tools in ECEC practice.
 There is positive engagement and confidence in using digital tools in administrative areas, such as Professional Engagement and Documenting and Assessing Learning as this is expected of them for compliance to regulations.

-When it comes to Creating Digital Resources, Empowering Children to protect themselves from digital risks and Facilitating Children’s Digital Competence, Educators indicate a need for professional support through reccomended continuous professional development (CPD).
+When it comes to Creating Digital Resources, Empowering Children to protect themselves from digital risks and Facilitating Children’s Digital Competence, Educators indicate a need for professional support through recommended continuous professional development (CPD).
 For instance, in safely introducing and using digital tools for pedagogical purposes in everyday Early Childhood practice, such as robotic kits for coding and developing STE(A)M skills.

 Funding